My Account

 Collectively, these conflict styles that can hurt relationship health are known as the Four Horsemen, and their on-going presence in conflict can rip at the very fabric of your relationship.
 However, they don’t spell doom for your future if you work on them.

-If you are not sure where to start improving your relationship and are looking for a personalized plan based off your unique needs, the Gottman Relationship Adviser is for you.
+Learn ways to combat these dangerous conflict styles and start improving your relationship with a personalized plan based off your unique needs, the Gottman Relationship Adviser is for you.
 This world’s first proven solution to relationship wellness takes the guesswork out of a great relationship.
 Measure your relationship health with a research-based self-assessment, then receive a tailored digital plan proven to heal and strengthen your connection.

 Looking for a live experience with Gottman certified professionals?
 Check out our 2-day virtual Art and Science of Love workshops.
 As always, if you need personalized one-on-one help, look for a Gottman-trained therapist in your area.
 Many have telehealth services to meet you where you are.